SAIS-Hack-Club/readability/README.md

 You will need Python 3.6 or later to run this program.
 You can check your version of Python by running `python3 --version` in your terminal.
 If you do not have Python 3.6 or later, you can download/update it in Self Service.
 If you are confused about how to do this, please ask me for help.

-Fork this repository and clone it to your computer via the command line:
+This is a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), and you can generate your own version of this repository by clicking on the green `Use this template` button on the home page.
+Once you have created your new repository, you can then clone it to your computer via the command line:

 ```bash
 git clone https://github.com/<your-github-username>/readability.git